 Jorge Duarte received his MSc degree in 1980 from the University of Rio de Janeiro (Brazil) and his PhD degree in 1985 from the National Polytechnic Institute of Lorraine-Nancy (France).
-Duarte has been with Eindhoven University of Technology (TU/e) as an Assistant Professor since 1988.
+Duarte has been with Eindhoven University of Technology (TU/e) as a Lecturer (UD) since 1988.

 Essay on magnetic-wind mills part I analysis and design(2019)

 Phase-shift-controlled three-level converter with reduced voltage stress featuring ZVS over the full operation rangeIEEE Transactions on Power Electronics (2013)

 Modeling and analysis of grid harmonic distortion impact of aggregated DG invertersIEEE Transactions on Power Electronics (2011)

 Three-port bidirectional converter for hybrid fuel cell systemsIEEE Transactions on Power Electronics (2007)